Switzerland to Legalise Online Gambling

 What does the Swiss Gambling Act entail?

-Though the new Gambling Act legalises online gaming and betting for the first time in 2019, only Swiss companies who operate land-based casinos already will be able to launch online brands.
+Though the new Gambling Act legalises in Switzerland online gaming and betting for the first time in 2019, only Swiss companies who operate land-based casinos already will be able to launch online brands.
 Therefore, the government plans to block all foreign betting and gaming sites to Swiss customers.
 This will no doubt face resistance from many operators from around the world looking to get a slice of the pie.

 But this resistance has not just come from the corporate strata.
 Many young people in Switzerland have accused the government of trying to “censor the internet.”
 In fact, the reason the bill went to a referendum in the first place is because various political youth groups gathered the 50,000 signatures required to trigger one.
 For them, however, it was a gamble that didn’t pay off.